Why Fewer Parameters = Safer Systems

 Quick to Read

-Let ( P ) be the count of user-facing parameters and ( V ) the number of valid states per parameter.
+If you like the math framing: let ( P ) be the count of user-facing parameters and ( V ) the number of valid states per parameter.
 The configuration space is ( V^P ).
 Even with small ( V ), growing ( P ) explodes the number of states you must test, document, monitor, and defend.
-More states → more misconfigurations → more incidents.

-Favor capability over configuration: offer a safe verb rather than a toolbox of tunables—for example, a
+The move I like is capability over configuration: offer a safe verb instead of a toolbox of tunables.

 mode